auth0/docs/articles/extensions/delegated-admin/hooks/settings.md

 - **edit**: false || object => This describes whether the field shows up on the edit dialogs.
 If not a default field and set to an object, this will show up in the `Change Profile` page on the User Actions dropdown on the user page.
     - Default: if `false` will not show up on any edit/update page
     - **edit.display**: This will override the default display value
-    - **edit.required**: NOT IMPLEMENTED YET set to true to fail if it does not have a value.
+    - **edit.required**: set to true to fail if it does not have a value.
 Default is false.
     - **edit.type** **required**: text || select || password
     - **edit.component**: InputText || Input Combo || InputMultiCombo || InputSelectCombo
         - Default: **InputText**: A simple text box